Mar 4, 2022

 LULU: Yay, Chris, you sound great!

-MATT: Anyways, but basically, like, they were kind of freaked out cus the ideas if Darwin can't explain why things go extinct then the question is: Why do things go extinct?
-Like is it just chance and randomness?
+MATT: Anyways, but basically, like, they were kind of freaked out, because the idea is like, if Darwin can't explain why things go extinct, then the question is: Why do things go extinct?
+Like, is it just chance and randomness?

 HEATHER: And that question would send the three of them off in very different directions.

-HEATHER: Cus paleontology had sort of knocked down a piece of Darwin and put forward this new question.
+HEATHER: Because paleontology had sort of knocked down a piece of Darwin and put forward this new question.

 CHRIS HAUFE: Yeah.
 Exactly.